jed1337/FlowCollector/readme.md

 Ratio of forward and backward bytes   | Calculated by dividing the number of forward bytes by the number of backward packets. | 0.20133609767334715

-### Meta Features
+### Aggregate Features
 These features take a `reduce_func` parameter in addition to the `direc_func` parameter.
 The goal of the  `reduce_func` parameter is to reduce the results into a single value by aggregating them depending on the value given.

 The word *meta* was used since I couldn't think of a better name.

 Feature | Description | Example
 --- | --- | ---
-Meta packet size         | Returns the aggregated packet size in a given direction | 158.9090909090909 Meta inter arrival times | The inter arrival time is the time between two consecutive packets.
+Aggregate packet size         | Returns the aggregated packet size in a given direction | 158.9090909090909 Aggregate inter arrival times | The inter arrival time is the time between two consecutive packets.
 This returns the aggregated inter arrival time in a given direction. | 0.5557353734970093

 ### Other Features
 These features are placed here since the parameters they take are unrelated to one another.